nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 - two `rgba16float` density textures;
 - two `r32float` pressure textures;
 - one divergence texture and one optional vorticity texture.
+- two 16-byte-stride particle storage buffers for GPU-only Lagrangian tracers.

 Every pass samples one side and stores to the other side.
 This preserves WebGPU usage rules and corresponds to the explicit source/destination allocations commonly used in CUDA stencil pipelines.

+The tracer kernel is a separate 64-thread workload.
+It reads the projected velocity texture and one particle buffer, writes the opposite particle buffer, and dispatches `ceil(8192 / 64)` workgroups.
+The following render pass uses `instance_index` to draw six vertices per particle directly from the active storage buffer.
+This is the portable equivalent of a CUDA device-array update followed by a GPU-driven visualization draw, with no host-side particle synchronization.

 ## Native CUDA porting sketch